ghyomm/PyCilium/README.md

 `root.selected_chans` = indices of selected channels
 `root.contains_cilia` = index of channel containing cilia

 Below: screenshot of the Tkinter interface for selecting the lif file, selecting the series and channels.
 For each channel, a slide bar enables pixel saturation adjustment and a checkbox is used to indicate which channel contains cilia (on which length measurements will be performed).
 Only one checkbox can be selected.
+In the example below, one cilium is visible in the projection of channel 3.

 <img src="https://github.com/ghyomm/PyCilium/blob/master/pics/tk_GUI.png" width="60%">